Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Experimental Results

 \section{Experimental Results}

-This section presents three sets of comparative simulation experiments to illustrate the effectiveness of the proposed control schemes.
-The adaptive fast second-order sliding mode control (AFSOSMC) method proposed in [16], combined with an integral non-singular terminal sliding mode (INTSM) surface, is implemented as the comparison method, where the whole control scheme is proposed and analyzed in \cite{Tran2020}.
+This section presents three sets of comparative simulation experiments to expound the effectiveness of our proposed control schemes.
+The AFSOSMC method proposed in [16], combined with an integral non-singular terminal sliding mode (INTSM) surface, is implemented as the comparison method, where the whole control scheme is proposed and analyzed in \cite{Tran2020}.
 The INTSM-AFSOSMC method can be specifically expressed as follows

 (\romannumeral1) An INTSM surface is selected as